 From Osaka.
 From Shin-Osaka, ride the Shinkansen Line to Nagoya Station (1 hour) and then from there, get to Takayama Station via the JR Takayama Line (limited express, 2 hours).

 From Nagoya.
-Ride the train to Takayama Station via the JR Takayama Line (limited express) that takes about 2 hours.
+Ride the train to Takayama Station via the JR Takayama Line (limited express) which takes about 2 hours.

 TIP: It’s best to purchase a JR Pass to ride these trains for FREE and at an unlimited number of times.